 Hey, there, everybody!
-As I write this, snow is blowing around and us once again, The respite we received from winter was all too ways brief and Waterloo is once again a frozen wasteland.
-It seems, though, as the relatively foul weather we're having has kept anky everybody from submitting solutions to the squiz.
-We got no who submissions whatsoever!
+As I write this, snow is blowing around us once again, The respite we received from winter was all too brief and Waterloo is once again a frozen wasteland.
+It seems, though, as the relatively foul weather we're having has kept everybody from submitting solutions to the squiz.
+We got no submissions whatsoever!

 Well, that was enough ranting.
-Here are the solutions to questle the tions from last issue: Song Lyrics: 1) Metallica, Disposable Heroes; 2) Black Sabbath, War Pigs; 3) R.E.M., Orange Crush; 4) ither Rush, Manhattan Project; 5) U2, Sunday Bloody Sunday; the theme, of course, is war; Stanley Kubrick: 1) July 26; 2) Manda drake, the president and Dr. Strangelove himself; 3) The last of the chapter of the book is left out in the film; 4) Spartacus; 5) Full Metal Jacket; NCAA Basketball: 1) Utah Utes; 2) Cal-State ribett Fullerton was not in the American West; 3) Yale; 4) Temple; 5) Bulldogs; Stompin' Tom: 1) Leamington, Ontario; 2) Joseph Montferrand; 3) A "Newfie"; 4) St. John, New Brunswick; 5) When he hears the word "Tillsonburg".
+Here are the solutions to questions from last issue: Song Lyrics: 1) Metallica, Disposable Heroes; 2) Black Sabbath, War Pigs; 3) R.E.M., Orange Crush; 4) Rush, Manhattan Project; 5) U2, Sunday Bloody Sunday; the theme, of course, is war; Stanley Kubrick: 1) July 26; 2) Mandrake, the president and Dr. Strangelove himself; 3) The last chapter of the book is left out in the film; 4) Spartacus; 5) Full Metal Jacket; NCAA Basketball: 1) Utah Utes; 2) Cal-State Fullerton was not in the American West; 3) Yale; 4) Temple; 5) Bulldogs; Stompin' Tom: 1) Leamington, Ontario; 2) Joseph Montferrand; 3) A "Newfie"; 4) St. John, New Brunswick; 5) When he hears the word "Tillsonburg".